linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 #### Move Bookmarks

 Users can move bookmarks within the bookmark area.
-In Deepin File Manager, drag and drop the bookmark to the designated location.
+Drag and drop the bookmark to the designated location.

 #### Delete Bookmarks

-Users can remove bookmarks by right clicking on the bookmark and select **Remove**, or drag and drop the bookmark out of the navigation bar to remove it.
+Users can delete bookmarks by right clicking on the bookmark and select **Remove**, or right clicking on the bookmarked folder and select **Remove bookmark**, or drag and drop the bookmark out of the navigation bar to delete it.

 ### Manage Tags